 - Not enough collaborative space so we ended up going other places to do projects together.

-- Not enough storage (that we could put things away and not be seen).
+- Not enough storage (that we could put things away and not be seen) / homeschool organization for small spaces.

 - No wall space to hang art or maps or diagrams (or whatever).